ifknot/avr_bdd_assert/README.md

 Combining concepts from behavior-driven development (BDD) with the Barr Group web article [How to Define Your Own assert Macro for Embedded Systems](https://barrgroup.com/embedded-systems/how-to/define-assert-macro)

-It is a combination of comments for the BDD and REQUIRE macro generating 32 bit error/reporting codes based on software version, file id and line number
+It is a combination of comments for the BDD and REQUIRE macro generating 32 bit error/reporting codes based on software version, file id and line number *instead* of consuming SRAM with null terminated message strings.

 ## example
 ```cpp